 Windows Server

-Trust relationship between this workstation and the primary domain failed
+The trust relationship between this workstation and the primary domain failed

-Windows domains provide network administrators with ways to administer a great number of devices and control them from a central location.
+Windows domains provide network administrators with ways to administer devices and control them from a central location.
 Domains are generally made up of computers on the same local network.
 When a computer is joined to a domain, it doesn’t use its own local user accounts.
 User accounts and passwords are managed on the domain controller.
-When you log into a computer on that domain, the computer authenticates your user account name and password with the domain controller.
+When you log into a computer on that domain.
+The computer authenticates your user account name and password with the domain controller.
 This means you can log in with the same username and password on any computer joined to the domain.
-You may want to see the following articles: How to synchronize your on-premises AD with Azure Active Directory using the Azure AD Connect tool, Configure TCP/IP Parameters: Post OS Installation and configuration of Windows Server 2019 properties, and how to fix the trust relationship between this workstation and the primary domain failed.
+In this article, you will learn how to fix “the trust relationship between this workstation and the primary domain failed”.

-Here are ways to fix these issues.
+Here are ways to fix the trust relationship

-Method 1: Try resetting the password of the computer, on your DC (Active Directory Users and Computers) and try again.
+Try resetting the password of the computer, on your DC (Active Directory Users and Computers) and try again.
 Most times this fix does not work.

-Then locate the machine (isolate it by removing the network cables, and turning off the Wireless etc, so it has no network connections) and login as an administrator.
+Then locate the machine (isolate it by removing the network cables, and turning off the Wireless etc, so it has no network connections) and log in as an administrator.
+Click on start, on the search or run box option type the following command

 sysdm.cpl

-– Click on Change and select the workgroup option, and type in Workgroup and press OK.
+And press enter.
+On the Computer Name tab.
+Click on Change and select the workgroup option, and type in Workgroup and press OK.

 Rerun sysdm.cpl again and re-join it to your domain again and supply the domain user account name.